 Hence, point-of-view visual representations of ‘how we see what we see‘ is an important component of our storytelling.
 Although we all use common words to describe visual acuity, brightness and colors, human vision is very personal and highly subjective and nearly impossible to replicate on the screen.

 Because this filmmaker, herself a myope is coping with fragile retinas, cataracts and glaucoma, she has a pretty clear conception of what these kinds visual aberrations look like from the inside.
-So, the first cinematographic challenge is to find a way to accurately depict how nearsighted and/or otherwise visually challenged people see and experience the world.
+Her cinematographic challenge is finding ways to accurately depict how nearsighted and otherwise visually challenged people see and experience the world.

 The way human vision works is neither static nor flat: Our eyes ‘accommodate’ in 3-dimensions – zooming in and out through a multitude of fields of focus – all the while constantly and rapidly accommodating or ‘pulling focus’ inside the eye – as we look at someone’s face, observe an object, scan a room, or lift up suddenly from our phone so as not to bump into someone on the sidewalk.

-By layering digital imaging, we’ve found creative ways to simulate how we view our world as well as various aspects of how people experience vision that’s been compromised by refractive error, cataract, glaucoma, macular myopathy and/or retinal detachment.
+By layering digital imaging, we’ve found creative ways to simulate how we view our world as well as various aspects of how people experience vision that’s been compromised by myopic refractive errors, cataracts, glaucoma, macular myopathies and/or retinal detachment.

 A Multi-Platform Documentary Project

 With millions of young people unwittingly marching towards blindness, our objective is to reach as wide a general audience as possible on multiple media and educational platforms.
-To do this, we’ve created a project with a strong visual and editorial line while building an integrated international distribution model with: 1) A creative, feature-length documentary film; 2) a 52-min version for TV and classroom screenings; 3) five x short episodes (2-3 mins each) designed for the internet and doctors’ waiting rooms and; 4) a 20-min traveling science-education museum exhibition (produced & budgeted separately).
+To do this, we’ve created a project with a strong visual and editorial line while building an integrated international distribution model with: 1) A creative, feature-length documentary film; 2) a 52-min version for TV and classroom screenings; 3) five x short episodes (2-3 mins each) designed for the internet and doctors’ waiting rooms; 4) a 12-hour Audio book and; a 20-min traveling science-education museum exhibition (produced & budgeted separately).

 A Brewster Pond Production